1928 Carmarthenshire County Council election: Election of aldermen

 On behalf of the eastern members of the Council, Labour member D.B.
 Lewis of Llandybie protested against the re-election of aldermen who had not faced the electorate.
 However, he declared that on this occasion they had decided not to oppose the re-election of aldermen who had not been given advance notice.
-This was not the first time this matter had been raised by Labour councillors although it is ironic that one of the aldermen concerned, W.J.
-Williams of Brynamman was a Labour representative.
+This was not the first time this matter had been raised by Labour councillors.